Alexandre Paulikevitch: Baladi career

 Known as "the most famous male Baladi dancer", Paulikevitch is also perceived as the "precursor" of the dance form.
 His shows are often inspired by personal experiences of traumas, and have been received by audiences and critics with great success.
 He is one of few Arab baladi dancers to perform on international stages and as part of large dance festivals.
 In 2022, his performance "Cabaret Welbeek" was selected as the show to watch in the Festival LEGS, and was described as "the peak of a playful mix between joy, poetry and subversion."

 Baladi appellation

 One of the main missions Paulikevitch claims for himself is to battle what he describes as 'the colonial designation' of 'Belly Dance'.
 In describing his work, he aims to reclaim the native significance and original Egyptian appellation Baladi — Arabic for my country or land.
 His main critique is that the term 'Belly Dance' was created through the colonial gaze to eroticize this dance, condemning it as female and suggestive.
 As a male Arab dancer within this tradition, he combats these stereotypes, thus reclaiming a space for a male figure in a female dominated world.
 In 2017, he influenced the Centre Pompidou to use the term "Baladi" instead of Belly Dance in their show "Move / Hips don't lie", a retrospective of the dance's history.

+Acting

+In addition to his career as a dancer and choreographer, Paulikevitch made his acting debut in the play The Sun Thief (arabic: سارق الشّمس), written and directed by Hashem Hashem.
+In the production, he embodies a character who struggles to protect his precious tree, Zayzafouneh.
+Critics praised his "surprising" acting abilities, noting his masterful use of voice, body, and imagination, and observed how he had seamlessly integrated his own personal struggles into the heart of the performance.